gragusa/CovarianceMatrices.jl/README.md

 ```

-## CRHC (Cluster robust heteroskedasticty consistent)
+## CRHC (Cluster robust heteroskedasticity consistent)

-The API of this class of variance estimators is subject to change, so please use with care.
+The API of this class of estimators is subject to change, so please use with care.
 The difficulty is that `CRHC` type needs to have access to the variable along which dimension the clustering must take place.
 For the moment, the following approach works

 ```julia
 using RDatasets